Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

-The second file type required, the \textit{instruction set}, contains the dive control parameters $\mathbf{c}$.
-Following the guidance of glider pilots, \sysshort supports specifying a number of fixed instruction sets $\mathcal{K}$ that determine the vehicle speed, sampling speed, and other operational variables.
-This ensures the control parameters that can be output by \sysshort are within a field-tested, pre-approved range of configurations.

-As previously mentioned, for simplicity, we assume that a fixed set of control parameters $\mathbf{c}$ is used for the duration of a particular mission.
-This assumption is realistic for the deployments considered in our evaluation, which require sampling of scientific data at regular time and distance intervals, and thus a fixed $\mathbf{c}$ is highly appropriate, as is also used in the field.
-A choice of a particular instruction set $\mathbf{c} \in \mathcal{K}$ corresponding, for example, to medium vehicle speed and high data sampling rates is specified when a mission is initialised.
+Generating the instruction set file involves a format translation of the control parameters $\mathbf{c}$.
+Following the guidance of glider pilots, \sysshort supports specifying a number of fixed instruction sets $\mathcal{K}$ from which $\mathbf{c}$ is chosen when the mission is initialised.
+This ensures the control parameters are within a field-tested range of configurations, protecting the assets and ensuring pilot trust in the system.
+As previously mentioned, for simplicity, we assume that a fixed $\mathbf{c}$ is used for the duration of a particular mission.
+This assumption is realistic for the deployments considered in our evaluation, which require sampling of scientific data at regular time and distance intervals.
+Dynamically varying the instruction set on a per-action basis is left for future work.